Functions of bounded variation and Lipschitz algebras in metric measure spaces: The total variation measure

 \section{The total variation measure}

-We report here a detailed version of the arguments in the proofs of \cite[Lemmata 5.2 and 5.4]{Amb:DiMa:14} showing that they do not make use of the completeness nor separability of the ambient metric space, and also that they still work with our notion of asymptotic slope and for the approximating class being $\LIP_\star(\X)$ and not $\LIP_{loc}(\X)$. \begin{lemma} Let $(\X, \sfd, \mm)$ be a metric measure space and let $M,N \subseteq \X$ be open sets such that $\eta\coloneqq\sfd(M\setminus N, N \setminus M)>0$.
+We report here the results in \cite[Lemmata 5.2 and 5.4]{Amb:DiMa:14} briefly explaining why they do not make use of the completeness nor separability of the ambient metric space, and also that they still work with our notion of asymptotic slope and for the approximating class being $\LIP_\star(\X)$ and not $\LIP_{loc}(\X)$. \begin{lemma} Let $(\X, \sfd, \mm)$ be a metric measure space and let $M,N \subseteq \X$ be open sets such that $\eta\coloneqq\sfd(M\setminus N, N \setminus M)>0$.
 Set

 and $H\coloneqq \phi^{-1}((0,1))$.
 Then $H$ is an open subset of $ M \cap N$ with $\sfd(H, (M \setminus N)\cup(N \setminus M))>0$.
 Whenever $u \in \LIP_\star(M)$ and $v \in \LIP_\star(N)$, setting

 (where we extended trivially $u$ and $v$ to the whole set $M \cup N$), we have that $w \in \LIP_\star(M \cup N)$ and moreover it holds: